Part Two: The Traditions

 In the Mevlevi lodge, the kitchen, the matbah, was the heart of the community.
 The word matbah in Sufi vocabulary means both the physical space where food is cooked and the inner space where souls are transformed.
 The two meanings are inseparable.

 The head cook, the Asci Dede, held responsibility for both the material and spiritual nutrition of the lodge.
 He managed expenses and menus.
-He also oversaw the education of novices.
+He also oversaw the education of novices in somatic awareness through kitchen work.
 The chief of the cauldron served as spiritual director.
 The head dishwasher was also a guide for souls.
-The hierarchy placed spiritual development at every station, from the one who chopped vegetables to the one who washed the pots.
+The hierarchy placed healing development at every station, from the one who chopped vegetables to the one who washed the pots : every body engaged in the practice.

 A novice's 1001-day training began with those three days on the sheepskin, then proceeded through the eighteen kitchen positions.
-Each station taught something: patience at the cutting board, attention at the fire, humility at the sink.
+Each station taught something somatic: patience at the cutting board as an autonomic practice, sustained interoceptive attention at the fire, humility at the sink.
 The final test was cleaning the toilets.
-If the novice could do that work without pride rebelling, he was ready.
+Humility holds healing power.
+If the novice could do that work without pride rebelling : without the sympathetic activation of wounded ego : he was ready.
 He had been cooked.

 Meals were eaten in prescribed form.
-The dervishes sat around the sofra, the dining cloth, in silence.
+The dervishes sat around the sofra, the dining cloth, in silence : the parasympathetic conditions for full digestion established through communal stillness.
+Silence enclosed the sofra.
 Food was served into a shared dish.
-Before eating, each person touched a finger to salt and tasted it.
+Before eating, each person touched a finger to salt and tasted it, grounding the nervous system in the present moment through somatic sensation.
 The spoon was placed face-down toward the left, a position the Mevlevis called "in supplication."
 No speaking.
 No looking around.
 No eating from the portion in front of another.
 When the meal ended, the bowls were cleaned and the space restored.
-The entire practice was dhikr, remembrance of God, enacted through the body's relationship to food.
+The entire practice was dhikr, remembrance of God, enacted through the body's healing relationship to food.

 Langar: food for all